 In the Death Realm, Bwonsamdi can be damaged and uses 3 abilities.

 6.2.1.
 Caress of Death

 Caress of Death functions similarly to the way it did in Phase Two, however it is cast on random members of the raid, and the debuff only lasts 3 seconds.

 6.2.2.
 Inevitable End

 A zone of death is created around Bwonsamdi drawing in all players.
 If anyone touches the zone, they are killed instantly.

 6.2.3.
 Dread Reaping

 Dread Reaping radiates from the edges of the room.
-These small patches will deal moderately high Shadow damage every second to anyone who steps in them.
+These small orbs will deal moderately high Shadow damage every second to anyone who steps in them.
 If they collide with a Death Rift, they will phase into the Living Realm.

 7. Abilities in Phase Four: Uncontrollable Power

 Phase Four begins once Bwonsamdi reaches 50%, at which point he will teleport everyone to the Living Realm, while he remains in the Death Realm, removing himself from the fight.